BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 ## Virtues

 - Rationalism - rational part is a primary part for virtues
-- Anti-rationalist - right character and desires are primary cause of virtues
+- Anti-rationalist - good desires is sufficient for virtues; reason plays instrumental role

 ## Moral